SocialGouv/dashlord-actions/lhci/README.md

 # socialgouv/dashlord-actions/lhci

-Get HTML from any URL, single-page-app or not
+Collect LHCI results for any URL, single-page-app or not

 ## Usage